rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.2.0.txt

 Upgrading
 =========
-The database schema has changed since the last release (2.1.1).
-However, with the introduction of the new lossless upgrade feature, RabbitMQ will upgrade databases from 2.1.1 to the new schema format automatically.

-Upgrade for nodes in a cluster is not supported.

-Note also that upgrade directly from 2.1.0 to 2.2.0 is not supported;
-in order to perform such an upgrade while retaining the database, you will need to upgrade first from 2.1.0 to 2.1.1, and then from 2.1.1 to 2.2.0.

-There is no support in the broker for upgrading from releases prior to 2.1.0 while the retaining database; the old database will be moved aside when the new version of the broker starts.
+To upgrade a non-clustered RabbitMQ from release 2.1.1 or later, simply install the new version.
+All configuration and persistent message data is retained.

+To upgrade a non-clustered RabbitMQ from release 2.1.0, first upgrade to 2.1.1 (which retains all data), and then to the current version as described above.

+To upgrade a clustered RabbitMQ or from releases prior to 2.1.0, if the RabbitMQ installation does not contain any important data then simply install the new version.
+RabbitMQ will move the existing data to a backup location before creating a fresh, empty database.
+A warning is recorded in the logs.
+If your RabbitMQ installation contains important data then we recommend you contact support@rabbitmq.com for assistance with the upgrade.